For the Newly Diagnosed With a Disability

 - Embrace a lifetime of IEP meetings.
 Not every child with a disability needs an IEP.
 But if your child does, suck it up and be the best advocate you can be!
 There’s a reason most IEP moms shrug, sigh and roll their eyes when you mention IEP meetings.
 They really stink sometimes.
 I’ve seen many moms get caught up in the “this is so unfair, why do I have to go to IEP meetings?”
 My mantra–focus on what you can control.
 I have to spend the next 20 years going to IEP meetings, I am going to do my best for my child and THRIVE.
 Learn all you can and it won’t be as frustrating.

 - Re-evaluate your employment situation.
 Many moms of children with disabilities are unemployed or underemployed.
 The reason is that for the most part, the community supports just aren’t out there.
 I’m not suggesting you march in and quit your job today.
 But you have to re-evaluate as your family’s needs change.
 Maybe a new job closer to home, working from home, moving to part-time, or taking advantage of FMLA while you take care of things.
 All options should be considered.
-Sure, maintaining the status quo for income and normalcy is might be what is best for you right now.
+Sure, maintaining the status quo for income and normalcy might be what is best for you right now.
 Just make sure you evaluate the situation and discuss it together so that no one is stressed or overwhelmed.

 - Re-evaluate your retirement.
 My child will likely need a lifetime of assistance and never be fully independent.
 As painful as it is to think that, I have to be practical.
 My retirement now looks very different than it did 13 years ago.

 - Plan for the future.
 Because the future will come, whether you want it to or not.
-Sit down as a family and establish a Vision.
+Sit down as a family and establish a vision statement.
 Your child should be participating to the maximum extent possible.
 Self-determination is always the goal!